-For the first time in decades, all major asset classes have declined this year -– the US stock market is down ~10%, almost every international market is down more than 10% except Brazil and India, and even US bond funds have not been a safety play as the benchmark AGG is down — 3%, as I warned would happen at the beginning of the year in this newsletter and in my interview with The Wall Street Journal.1,2, 3 But for some investors, there is a silver lining to stock market losses – the ability to sell those losses to lower your tax bill to Uncle Sam.
+The last quarter of 2018 was the first time in decades that all major asset classes have declined at the same time -– the US stock market went down ~10%, almost every international market went down more than 10% except Brazil and India, and even US bond funds have not been a safety play as the benchmark AGG is down — 3%, as I warned would happen at the beginning of the year in this newsletter and in my interview with The Wall Street Journal.1,2, 3 But for some investors, there is a silver lining to stock market losses – the ability to sell those losses to lower your tax bill to Uncle Sam.

 I suspect some of this month’s extreme market volatility can be attributed to hedge funds and others conducting tax-loss harvesting.
 Have you gotten into the action or have you missed out on this opportunity?
 Unfortunately, many investors have been lured into buying “diversified” index and mutual funds which often have too many accumulated gains and so little dispersion that you cannot benefit from tax-loss harvesting.

 Suppose you have the good fortune of earning or inheriting a large concentration of a single stock.
 For example, perhaps you received stock of Apple ten years ago which has since risen 1,110%.
 Suppose your holdings were worth $1 million at the beginning of the year.
 If you wanted to sell it in order to diversify your stock holdings or make a purchase of a home, you would have to pay an estimated $200,000 in capital gains taxes – assuming that your cost basis was very close to 0 and you are in the top tax bracket.